Gertkeno/Airlock-Paper-Prototype/gertReader/chap3.md

 # Chapter 3 oponer
 A few days hace past and the crew have yet to let you return to work.
-Everyone is still on edge but the tension in the ship is loosening its grip as you head towards $stationName.
+Everyone is still on edge but the tension in the ship is loosening its grip as you head towards Dorado 51.
 You are awaken by the Voice "Prepare yourself today shall be taxing."
 You are thrown from bed by the lurch of the ship going to a sudden stop.
-$pilotName runs into your room.
-Holding a $knowsKeyCard.
+Peyton runs into your room.
+Holding a strange keycard.
 You note this as odd as the rooms have a biometric scan to keep people out of eachother's rooms.
-"Seems the engine has shut off forward momentum. $youNameN why don't you go fix it?".
+"Seems the engine has shut off forward momentum.
+Gabe why don't you go fix it?".

 // added unset function so you can toggle these off/on on respawn situations
 // everything is false by default